yogsototh/Scratch/multi/blog/SVG-and-m4-fractals.md

 en: %xml was a very nice idea about structuring data.
 en: Some people where so enthusiastic about %xml they saw it everywhere.
 en: The idea was: the future is %xml.
-en: Then some people believe it would be a good idea to invent many %xml compatible format and also programming languages with %xml syntax.
+en: Then some believed it would be a good idea to invent many %xml compatible format and even programming languages with %xml syntax.
 fr: Lorsqu'%xml fût inventé beaucoup pensaient que c'était l'avenir.
 fr: Passer de fichiers plat à des fichiers structurés standardisés fût un grand progrès dans beaucoup de domaines.
 fr: Cerain se mirent à voir du %xml de partout.